Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Source of Ionization

 \section{Source of Ionization}

 \ha\ is emitted from ionized hydrogen gas, and ionization can be the result of various processes.
 The most common source of ionization is star formation.
-In star-forming regions gas is photo-ionized by the UV light from young O and B stars with energies $>$ 13.6 eV.
-The photons from these stars are typically not energetic enough to ionize metals (e.g. N and O).
-Moreover, If the star formation is not happening in a turbulent region of the ISM, the velocity dispersion of this photo-ionized gas is only a few tens of kilometers per second.

-The \ha\ emission from star-forming regions provide a proper kinematic tracers for dynamical modeling of disc galaxy mergers.
-The process of photo-ionization does not affect the kinematics of the gas significantly.
-If the gas was moving with the bulk of the old stars before photo-ionization, we can safely assume that it would continue to do so after photo-ionization.
-Consequently, the star-forming \ha\ velocity would provide the velocity of the bulk of the baryons.
+The photons from these stars are typically not energetic enough to ionize metals (e.g. N and O) , and the lines usually have velocity dispersions of only a few tens of kilometers per second.
+The \ha\ emission from star-forming regions provide a proper kinematic tracers for dynamical modeling of disc galaxy mergers, for photo-ionization does not significantly affect the velocity of the gas.
 In rare situations, when the gas was already displaced from the bulk of old stars before forming new stars, the star-forming \ha\ velocity would not match the velocity of stars.
-We find evidence for this phenomenon in UGC 12914 (See Figure \ref{fig:appendix:ugc12914maps}) .
+We find evidence for this phenomenon in UGC 12914 (See Figure \ref{fig:appendix:ugc12914maps}).
 Other forms of photo-ionization such as post-Asymptotic Giant Branch (post-AGB) stars and AGNs also ionize metals along with the neutral hydrogen.
 The diffuse radiation of post-AGB stars can be responsible for low-ionization emission lines like \nii$\lambda6583$, [S II]$\lambda6717,6731$, and [O I]$\lambda 6300$ \citep{Belfiore:2016dv}.
 The hard UV and/or X-ray radiation from AGN with energies of up to a few keVs may also produce high-ionization emission lines, such as [O III]$\lambda5003$.